zVasO/ToDoList/contributing.md

 Then, your commit must be prefixed by the same prefix, and contains a correct description of what you did.

 Make sure to follow the Symfony Best Practice accessible [there](https://symfony.com/doc/current/best_practices.html)

+## Create a Pull request
+For each branch, you must create a pull request, link the branch related and add a description, after this, please add me to the review.

 ## Author

 **Dylan Germnn** - Student at OpenClassrooms